Isaiah Ford: New England Patriots

-On November 3, 2020, Ford was traded to the New England Patriots for a conditional 2022 seventh-round draft pick.
-On December 5, 2020, Ford was waived.
+On November 3, 2020, Ford was traded to the New England Patriots in exchange for a conditional 2022 seventh-round draft pick.
+On December 5, Ford was waived by the Patriots.

 Miami Dolphins (second stint)

 Ford re-signed with the Dolphins' practice squad on December 14, 2020.
 He was elevated to the active roster on December 19 and December 22 for the team's weeks 15 and 16 games against the Patriots and Las Vegas Raiders, and reverted to the practice squad after each game.
 He was promoted to the active roster on December 30.
 The Dolphins declined to assign a restricted free agent tender to Ford at the start of the 2021 league year.

 On July 16, 2021, Ford re-signed with the Dolphins.
-He was released on August 24, 2021.
+He was released on August 24.
 He was re-signed to the practice squad on September 6.
-On October 9, 2021, he was elevated to the active roster for the Dolphins' Week 5 game.
+On October 9, he was elevated to the active roster for the Dolphins' Week 5 game.
 He was signed to the active roster on October 23.